ESP32-C3 Super Mini

 Pin Description Remark

-5V External or USB power passes the internal voltage regulator
+5V External or USB power activates the internal voltage regulator and turns on the red power LED

 G GND